-As mentioned in a previous post, if you want to have your product specified by architects, you must have full comprehension of what they care about and how they determine what product to specify.
+As mentioned in a previous post, Know the Differences of Your Product Specification Team, if you want to get your product specified by architects, you must have full comprehension of their product specification process, what they care about and how they determine what product to specify.

 Q: Where do you find inspiration?

 A: From a design perspective, I look for inspiration everywhere.
 I’m compulsive.
 I can’t look at something and not think “Well, why did they design it that way?” and “Is there a better way to do it?”

 It’s not just about architecture.
 It’s all sorts of interactions that provide inspiration for me every single day.
 I look at sources outside of the architecture, because of the interdisciplinary approach we take with our designs.
 We create beautiful buildings and spaces, but if they don’t function well as a primary result, we’ve done a disservice to our client.
 The inspiration for design comes from everywhere.